open-quantum-safe/liboqs-rust/README.md

 falling back to vendored from-source build otherwise.
 You can opt into forcing the vendored build by enabling the `vendored` feature.

+Otherwise, if you want to force using the system-provided `liboqs`, you can set the `LIBOQS_NO_VENDOR=1` environment variable and the build will fail if the library is not found.

 Serde support
 -------------